EduardHermann/AlgorithmVisualizer/README.md

 - Double click on the "AlgorithmVisualizer.jar" file.
 - !!!Attention, you need at least Java 1.8 and windows installed on your pc in order to correctly start my program!!!
 - !!!Read the information from the "Info!"
-Button in my programm!!!
+Button in my program!!!

 ## What I have learned from this project